charlie-bloor/vf/README.md

    We don't have to stop there.
 We could for example handle database key violations encounted when saving in the DbContext and return them as `409/Conflict`, with a bit of work.

+1. **Validation**

+    Some validation has been implemented via the `FluentValidation` package.
+This is handled by custom middleware.
+For example, you can't add an album with an empty `Title` or set `Stock `to less than zero.

 ## Thoughts About What's NOT Included ##